About Queen’s Events Calendar

 Once you have posted your event, you can use the share buttons to promote it through a Twitter or Facebook account, or to share by email.

 - If an event has been cancelled, please do not delete it from the calendar.
 Instead, update the event status to “Cancelled” and your event will still appear in the calendar but will be marked as “Cancelled”.

 - Please delete only cancelled events that have been added very recently or events that do not meet the criteria for an acceptable post.

-Event authors can select from a number of event types and academic tags (as many as are relevant to the event).
-This allows users to filter their calendar views so that only certain kinds of events are shown, such as lectures or faith dates.
+Event authors can select from a number tags that are relevant to the type of event and the academic or administrative unit involved.
+This allows users to filter their calendar views so that only certain kinds of events are shown, such as lectures or faith dates for example.